BonhaengLee/CoaLee.dev/README.md

 # CoaLee.dev
 CoaLee.dev is my blog.
-Deploy your own Notion-powered website in minutes with Next.js and Vercel.
+Notion-powered website with Next.js and Vercel.